katyhuff/blog/_posts/2014-10-08-dsesummit.markdown

 ## Unconferencing

-Rather than allow a planning committee to sdictate the meeting subject matter, the attendees collaborated on a conference schedule for Monday and Wednesday mornings.
+Rather than allow a planning committee to dictate the meeting subject matter, the attendees collaborated on a conference schedule for Monday and Wednesday mornings.
 It resulted in a set of topics I had trouble choosing between (being only one person, I can only attend one session at a time, after all).

 ### Visualization Session

-The first session I attended was the vizualization session, where we mentioned and (and cheered for) a few interesting tools.
+The first session I attended was the visualization session, where we mentioned and (and cheered for) a few interesting tools.

 - [d3.js](http://d3js.org/) (data driven documents)